-Fortunately, there are several solutions to ensure that your cloud architecture remains secure.
+Fortunately, there are several solutions to help security teams manage your cloud resources and architecture.
 This article will explore three solutions, CIEM, CWPP, and CSPM, detail a sample case for each, and help you to determine when and how to use them—whether individually or in conjunction with one another.

-Rapid cloud adoption means a tremendous increase in hybrid-cloud architectures that rely on physical, on-premises machines, virtual machines (VMs), and cloud infrastructure.
-Cloud Workload Protection Platform (CWPP) is a solution intended to maintain the security of workloads moving through such an environment.
-As a workload deploys to a cloud, multi-cloud, or hybrid-cloud environment, a CWPP will proactively search for and protect it against known vulnerabilities.
+Cloud Workload Protection Platform (CWPP) is a solution intended to maintain the security of workloads moving through such environments like hybrid cloud, which rely on physical, on-premises machines, virtual machines (VMs), and cloud workloads.
+As a workload deploys to a cloud, hybrid cloud, or multi cloud environment, a CWPP will proactively search for and protect it against known vulnerabilities.
 Moreover, it implements an array of tools to protect the workload at runtime and provides visibility across an enterprise-level system.

 CSPM stands for Cloud Security Posture Management.
 It’s a security arena that implements automation to mitigate cloud security misconfigurations and compliance failures.
 CSPM tools rely upon a pre-defined set of security and compliance best practices, as well as known risks, against which they can compare cloud architecture to uncover any faults or shortcomings.
 Degrees of automation vary depending on the tool, but more advanced solutions will automatically resolve identified security risks without the need for user intervention.